Skip to content

 Save the Excel File to Your Own Computer

-Before you can make changes to Excel files you create in Volgistics (including changes to cell formats) you must save a copy of the file from the Volgistics mailbox to your own computer.
+Before you can make changes to Excel files you create in Volgistics (including changes to cell formats) you must save a copy of the file from the Volgistics Mailbox to your own computer.
 If you have not already done so, save a copy of the Excel file you created in Volgistics to your own computer like this:

 1. Choose Mailbox from the menu.